 Sunday Picnic Uniforms

-In October 1987 Paul Stevenson wrote an article, 'Sunday Picnic Uniforms', for Military Modelling describing the colourful dress worn by both sides during the first battle of Bull Run, Manassas, 21 July, 1861.
+In October 1987 Paul Stevenson wrote an article, 'Sunday Picnic Uniforms', for Military Modelling describing the colourful dress worn by the Union and Confederate Armies at the first battle of Bull Run (Manassas), 21 July, 1861.

-'Sunday Picnic Uniforms' was the catalyst which inspired the research and development of the complete orders of battle for every company that was part of the Manassas Campaign, Virginia, 16–22 July, 1861, for the armies of Northeastern Virginia, Potomac and Shenandoah.
+'Sunday Picnic Uniforms' was the catalyst which inspired the research and development of the complete orders of battle for every company that was part of the for the Armies of Northeastern Virginia, Potomac, and Shenandoah during the Manassas Campaign, Virginia, between 16 and 22 July, 1861.

-The article describes the uniforms of the Confederacy and of the Union, which were, apart from the few regulars on the northern side, composed entirely of citizen soldiers.
+The article describes the uniforms of the Union and Confederate Armies which were, apart from the few regulars in the McDowell's Army, composed entirely of citizen soldiers.
 Most of these were volunteers, but a great many had belonged to existing militia units all with their own mode of of dress, blue and grey being the most common.
-The 'picture book war' started and ended at the first battle of Bull Run, Manassas, on 21 July, 1861.
+The 'picture book war' started and ended at the first battle of Bull Run (Manassas) on 21 July, 1861.

-The various styles of dress have been tabulated for most of the individual units in a chart which lists head-dress; coat, tunic, shirt, etc; collar; cuff; shoulder straps, shoulder scales or epaullettes; trousers; trim, braiding, kepi band, etc; trouser stripe; gaiters, as Zouave units often with leather jambieres; equipment straps, belts, etc.
+The various styles of dress have been tabulated for most of the individual units in a chart which lists head-dress; coat, tunic, shirt, etc; collar; cuff; shoulder straps, shoulder scales or epaulettes; trousers; trim, braiding, kepi band, etc; trouser stripe; gaiters, as Zouave units often with leather jambiéres; equipment straps, belts, etc.

 Illustrations by Bob Marrion

-Colour illustrations: Corporal, Fourth Alabama Infantry; Officer, Hampton Legion Battalion Infantry; Private, Washington Battalion Artillery; Sergeant, Second New Hampshire Infantry; Drummer, Second New York State Militia; Corporal, First Rhode Island Detached Militia Infantry.
+Colour illustrations: Corporal, Fourth Alabama Infantry; Officer, Hampton Legion Battalion Infantry; Private, Washington Battalion Artillery; Sergeant, Second New Hampshire Infantry; Drummer, Second New York State Militia Infantry; Corporal, First Rhode Island Detached Militia Infantry

 Confederate Historical Society

-For membership information of the Confederate Historical Society write to the Secretary: Andy Mowatt, 60 Stroma Way, Glenrothes, Fife, Scotland KY7 6RD.
+Membership information on the Confederate Historical Society write to the Secretary Andy Mowatt, 60 Stroma Way, Glenrothes, Fife, Scotland KY7 6RD.

 If you have information regarding brigade or company assignments and/or organisation please contact Jonathan Soffe at info@firstbullrun.co.uk.